 - Exercise can be done nearly anywhere - including the workplace!
 You can periodically take walks around the office, use the stairs rather than the elevator or escalator, or even do exercises using your chair to increase your arm strength.

 With a little creativity, any of the activities can be adjusted for children.
-The Integrated Pediatric Interventions program at Jewish Child & Family Services offers Aquatic Therapy as an early intervention technique for children.
+The Integrated Pediatric Therapies program at JCFS Chicago offers Aquatic Therapy as an early intervention technique for children.

 Aquatic Therapy essentially is Speech and Occupational Therapy in the water, helping children increase their motor skills, strengthen muscles and work on other play skills while using the water as a therapy tool.
 For more information, please contact Jennie Marble at 847.412.4379.